jkaba/Basbeall/README.md

 PitcherData.py
 - This program is meant to be used as a tool to compare a pitcher's pitch data before and after a specified date.
 This program takes as user input a pitcher's first and last name, as well as two date ranges to compare data, and returns a plot of the pitcher's pitch data as well as a data table with info such as Speed, Release Extension, Break, Exit Velocity, and Launch Angle.

+MLB_Attendance.r
+- This R program was used for an analysis in regards to MLB Attendance, and looks into potentially factors which could affect attendance.